nasa-nccs-hpda/satvision-pix4d/examples/cloud_transect_reconstruction/README.md

 ### Configuration

-`SAVE_EVERY_N_EPOCHS` represents how often checkpoints will be saved (5 means 1 checkpoint per 5 epoch)
+`SAVE_EVERY_N_EPOCHS` represents how often checkpoints will be saved (5 means 1 checkpoint per 5 epoch).

 For loading datasets:
 `traindatapath` is the folder where all the training data is.
-`TRAINING_SPLIT` will be the percentages of the folder to use
+`TRAINING_SPLIT` will be the percentages of the folder to use.

 Example:
 `TRAINING_SPLIT = (0, 0.8)` means the first 80% of the data in `traindatapath` will be used as the training dataset.

 The same goes for the validation and testing datasets.

-`checkpointpath` is where all the checkpoints will be saved
+`checkpointpath` is where all the checkpoints will be saved.

 ### Logging